aorael/CP1404practicals/prac_10/README.md

 ### Explanation

-I wrote some alternative methods that can be done in the program.
+I wrote some alternative methods that can be done in the program like repeated tasks.

 ## Practicals